asifrahaman13/superquery/README.md

 ### If you like the repository, don't forget to give it a star 🌟

-The primary focus for upcoming weeks will be :
-- Fix the bugs
-- Fault tolerance and fix the edge cases of various errors.
-- Better code quality.
-- Add cool features to it.
-- Add documentation for the developers.

 ### **About the application**

 🐍 AI-powered query on databases to automate the process of query, visualization, etc. Organizations can analyze their data and make decisions much faster.
 Leverages the use of AI and LLM.